 Previous research in rugby union has predominantly focused on concussion incidence, but the physiological toll of repetitive contact on the field has not been investigated to date.

-This research can lead to improved treatment to mitigate the impacts and make the sport safer for these players’ brains, such as low nitric oxide symptoms.
+This research can lead to an improved treatment to mitigate the impacts and make the sport safer for these players’ brains, such as low nitric oxide symptoms.

 Previous research has linked concussion in rugby with neurodegenerative diseases in later life.